 In addition, all the Non-Executive Independent Directors have made written confirmations to their independence in accordance with the Code and the SGX-ST's Listing Manual.

-Accordingly, the NC has determined that Mr Teo Kiang Kok, Mr Lee Joo Hai, Mr Gay Chee Cheong and Mr Christopher Murugasu are independent directors notwithstanding that each of them has served on the Board for more than nine years from the dates of their respective appointment.
-The Board accepts the NC's view and affirms the independence of these Directors
+Accordingly, the NC has determined that Mr Teo Kiang Kok, Mr Lee Joo Hai, Mr Gay Chee Cheong and Mr Christopher Murugasu are independent directors notwithstanding that each of them has served on the Board for more than nine years from the dates of their respective appointments.
+The Board accepts the NC's view and affirms the independence of these Directors.

-The NC has recommended the nomination of Directors retiring by rotation under the Company's Articles of Association, namely, Mr Lee Joo Hai, Mr Gay Chee Cheong and Mr Teo Kiang Kok.
+The NC has recommended the nomination of Directors retiring by rotation under the Company's Constitution, namely, Mr Lee Joo Hai, Mr Gay Chee Cheong and Mr Simon Tay.

 There is no alternate director on the Board.